tanishqvyas/learning-kafka/kafka.md

 - available_partition : which partitions are currently available when the producer is trying to send the message to the topic

+# What is Consumer in Kafka

+Consumer are the kafka component that consumes message from kafka topic.
+Internally consumer consume message from kafka topic partition.

+**note** : Every consumer is always assigned a consumer group.
+It can never exist independently.
+If no group id is provided while creating a consumer then a random group_id is assigned.

+## Configuration needed by a consumer

+- topic : the consumer needs to connect to a particular topic so we need the topic name.

+- bootstrap_servers : basically ip address and the port (default 9092 port).
+Because we need to know about kafka server address to be able to connect

+- group_id : the consumer needs a group_id so they can register themselves to a consumer group.
+If not provided it is assigned randomly.
+Kafka internally creates a random group_id.